Azure/azure-sdk-for-c/README.md

 vcpkg is the easiest way to have dependencies installed.
 It downloads packages sources, headers and build libraries for whatever TRIPLET is set up (platform/arq).
 VCPKG maintains any installed package inside its own folder, allowing to have multiple vcpkg folder with different dependencies installed on each.
 This is also great because you don't have to install dependencies globally on your system.

-Follow next steps to install VCPKG and have it linked to cmake.
-The vcpkg repository is checked out at the commit in [vcpkg-commit.txt](https://github.com/Azure/azure-sdk-for-c/blob/master/eng/vcpkg-commit.txt).
-Azure SDK code in this version is known to work at that vcpkg ref.
+Use the following steps to install Vcpkg and have it linked to CMake.

+> **Note:** The Azure SDK is only officially supported against certain versions of Vcpkg.
+Use the commit in [vcpkg-commit.txt](https://github.com/Azure/azure-sdk-for-c/blob/master/eng/vcpkg-commit.txt) to get a known working version.

 ```bash
 # Clone vcpkg: